 - Are you versed in grammatical rules like active and passive voice?
 How about hyphenation rules?

-- If you are adhering to a style guide, are you sure that you have followed it properly?
+- If you adhere to a style guide, are you sure you have followed it properly?

 - You know what you’re trying to say, but your brain will read whatever you think it should say, even if it’s wrong.

 - Is your writing overly verbose or tightly written and concise?
 Has the message been lost?